test

 The size of the heater you choose will depend on several factors.
 Perhaps the most important factor is how much heat you’d like the wood heater to generate-larger wood ovens like the Seguin Multivision 8000 Three-Sided Cast Iron Fireplace will create more heat and can heat a larger space.
 If the room where you plan to place the heater has a lot of windows or is poorly insulated, you may also need to choose a larger heater even if the room is small.

 When choosing a heater, you’ll also want to consider the configuration of your room to discern where the heater can be placed.
-Although inbuilt wood heaters typically use less space than freestanding models, in some cases they may require additional safety precautions such as fireproof heat diffusing boxes or heat shields, which can increase their space requirements in some cases.
+Inbuilt wood heaters in Sydney are a popular option as they typically use less space than freestanding models.
+However, in some cases, they may require additional safety precautions such as fireproof heat diffusing boxes or heat shields, which can increase their space requirements.

 Heating Needs